techidaily/site-win11-tips/source/_posts/7-ways-to-fix-the-windows-services-tool-when-it-wont-open-or-respond.md

 Once you've signed in, check if the Services tool is accessible.

  If the problem is resolved, then it’s clear that your other account has issues.
-In this case, you could[fix this Windows issue by creating a new user account](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) .
+In this case, you could [fix this Windows issue by creating a new user account](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) .

 ## 3\.
 Access the Services Tool in Safe Mode